eubnara/eubnara.github.io/doc/content/about.md

 ## Apache Ambari

+- [AMBARI-26075](https://issues.apache.org/jira/browse/AMBARI-26075): Wrong datanode pid file when security enabled and unprivileged port is used
 - [AMBARI-25891](https://issues.apache.org/jira/browse/AMBARI-25891): Enhancements when regenerating keytabs and changing Kerberos configurations
 - [AMBARI-25797](https://issues.apache.org/jira/browse/AMBARI-25797): Fail to add a component on the same machine with ambari-server of a new service with no kerberos identity when kerberos enabled
 - [AMBARI-25788](https://issues.apache.org/jira/browse/AMBARI-25788): Ambari server keeps generating keytabs even with KerberosServerAction#OperationType.CREATE_MISSING option.